KevinMarquette/PSGraph/docs/Command-Edge-Advanced.md

 The command has several advanced features built into it.

 ## Edge Attributes
-According to the DOT specification, you can supply several attibutes that modify the edge.
+According to the DOT specification, you can supply several attributes that modify the edge.
 The most common one is giving it a label.

     graph g {
         edge here there -Attributes @{label='to'}